SMBCC/SCDOT Memorandum of Understanding (MOU)

 - The contribution of capital or expertise by the minority or women owners to acquire their interest in the business shall be real and substantial.
 Examples of insufficient contributions include gifts, inheritance, a promise to contribute capital, a note payable to the business or its owners who are not socially disadvantaged and economically disadvantaged, or the participation as an employee, rather than as a manager.

 Disadvantaged owners must be US citizens and meet the federal definition of socially and economically disadvantaged as defined by 49 CFR 26.67.
 Presumptive groups include “women, Black Americans, Hispanic Americans, Native Americans (including American Indians, Eskimos, Aleuts and Native Hawaiians), and Asian Pacific Americans.
-Personal net worth of a disadvantaged owner cannot exceed $750,000.
+Personal net worth of a disadvantaged owner cannot exceed $1.32 million.

 SMBCC reserves the right to cancel a certification at any time if a business becomes ineligible after certification.
 SMBCC will take action to ensure that only firms meeting the eligibility requirements stated herein qualify for certification.
 SMBCC will also review the eligibility of businesses with existing certifications to ensure that they remain eligible.
 A business organization's ownership or control can change over time resulting in a once eligible business becoming ineligible.
 Certified businesses must notify SMBCC in writing within 30 days of changes in organization, ownership, or control.
 When SMBCC determines that an existing business may no longer be eligible, it will file a Complaint with the Certification Board, and send a copy of the Complaint by certified mail to the business.
 Upon receipt of such a complaint, the Certification Board shall conduct a hearing in accordance with the procedures set forth in the Administrative Procedures Act (Section 1-23-310, et seq., Code of Laws of South Carolina, 1976, as amended).